Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Observational Prospects

-Fig.~\ref{fig:cumdephasingn} plots the negative cumulative dephasing (accumulated over about $400$ orbits starting from $4$ Hz till $f_{ISCO}$) for a range of $\bar{n}_k$ with two values of initial eccentricity $e_0=\{0.1,0.2\}$ at $f=4$ Hz.
+Fig.~\ref{fig:cumdephasingn} plots the negative cumulative dephasing (accumulated over about $400$ orbits starting from $4$ Hz till $f_{ISCO}$) for a range of $\bar{n}_k$ with two values of initial eccentricity $e_0=\{0.1,0.4\}$ at $f_0=4$ Hz.
 For the purpose of illustration, we have chosen $k=\{3,4,6\}$ cases alone and only one at a time.
-We observe that an increase of $e_0$ (remaining within our perturbative regime) decrease the amount of absolute cumulative dephasing.
-A potential-correction with larger $k$ diminish this effect, which is obvious by comparing the solid and dashed lines among the three panels in Fig.~\ref{fig:cumdephasingn}.
-Since $c_k$'s are proportional to $n_k$'s, the linear nature of the plots are expected.
-Also, the monotonic nature is understandable as cumulative dephasing is just the area under the instantaneous dephasing plots, which are either always positive or always negative as shown in Fig.~\ref{fig:dephasing}.
+We observe that an increase of $e_0$ (remaining within our perturbative regime) decreases the amount of absolute cumulative dephasing for all cases considered except $k=6$.
+A potential correction with larger $k \in [1,6]$ diminishes this effect, which is evident when comparing the solid and dashed lines among the three panels in Fig.~\ref{fig:cumdephasingn}.
+Since $c_k$'s are proportional to $\bar{n}_k$'s, the linear nature of the plots are expected.
+Also, the monotonically increasing nature is understandable as the absolute value of cumulative dephasing is just the area under the instantaneous dephasing plots weighted by the time spent by the binary at that frequency.
 One can also notice that for the chosen ranges of $\bar{n}_k$'s in Fig.~\ref{fig:cumdephasingn}, the cumulative dephasing are reaching as high as $0.1$ radian (or beyond), an effect detectable (dephasing $\sim (\text{signal-to-noise ratio})^{-1}$) even in LIGO and will be particularly well measured in LISA.
-Moreover, Fig.~\ref{fig:cumdephasinge} showcases the variation of negative cumulative dephasing w.r.t initial eccentricity $e_0$ fixed at $f=4$ Hz.
-All plots show a decreasing nature with increasing values of $e_0$, suggesting that the binary is gathering less absolute cumulative dephasing.\\
+Fig.~\ref{fig:cumdephasinge} showcases the variation of negative cumulative dephasing with respect to initial eccentricity $e_0$ fixed at $f_0=4$ Hz.
+All plots (except for $k=6$, where the last term in the RHS of Eq.~\eqref{phi123} changes sign) show a decreasing nature with increasing values of $e_0$, suggesting that the binary is gathering less (more) absolute cumulative dephasing.